collective/tutorial.todoapp/docs/chapter_4.rst

 url and test the change.
 For example, if you have an item at ``http://localhost:8080/Plone/todo-list/go-to-the-bathroom``, you can test the view by appending the view name and GET variables to the end of the item's url.
+However, you first need to restart your Zope first, so your Python files get reloaded!

 .. code-block:: bash